 There are a number of key considerations for HEPs when reviewing vocational qualifications that are not listed on the DfE 16 – 19 performance tables for England:

 - Some of these qualifications are occupational, and may not be designed specifically for progression to HE.

 - Applicants holding these qualifications may be school or college leavers, however, some may be more mature students who are likely to have other relevant experience alongside these qualifications.

 - These qualifications may have been taken as part of a wider study programme or an apprenticeship.

 - If they are presented for admission to HE it is likely to be in conjunction with other qualifications.

-These are the only qualifications of their type and have been developed to ensure that learners with vocational qualifications are appropriately prepared for the rigour of academic study.
+These are the only qualifications of their type and have been developed to ensure that students with vocational qualifications are appropriately prepared for the rigour of academic study.

 Several universities, as well as recent graduates, were involved in their development, to ensure their relevance and currency.

-Learners may combine the Level 3 Award or Extended Award in Higher Level Studies with other qualifications e.g. A levels or other vocational qualifications; they are a supplementary qualification to A levels and Level 3 vocational qualifications, for those learners wishing to progress to higher level learning.
+Students may combine the Level 3 Award or Extended Award in Higher Level Studies with other qualifications e.g. A levels or other vocational qualifications; they are a supplementary qualification to A levels and Level 3 vocational qualifications, for those students wishing to progress to higher level learning.

 Results are provided on a rolling basis.